kevinmiles/jabra-node-sdk/nodesdk/README.md

 createJabraApplication('123').then((jabra) => { //123 is appID here
     jabra.on('attach', (device) => {
         console.log('Press any key on Jabra device ' + device.deviceName);

+        // If you are creating a softphone, consider using GN protocol when device supports it.
+        // E.g. device.setHidWorkingStateAsync(enumHidState.GN_HID);
         device.on('btnPress', (btnType, btnValue) => {
           console.log('New input from device is received: ', enumDeviceBtnType[btnType], btnValue);
         });